Rebirth (Buddhism): Karma and What Is Reborn

-Intermediate existence
+Intermediate Existence

-Another topic which gave rise to much debate in among Indian Buddhists was the idea of the intermediate existence (antarabhāva).
-According to Andre Bareau, the Indian Buddhists schools were split on this issue.
+Another topic which gave rise to much debate among Indian Buddhists was the idea of the intermediate existence (antarabhāva).
+According to Andre Bareau, the Indian Buddhist schools were split on this issue.
 While the Sarvāstivāda, Sautrantika, Pudgalavada, Pūrvaśaila and late Mahīśāsaka accepted this doctrine, the Mahāsāṃghika, early Mahīśāsaka, Theravāda, Vibhajyavāda and the Śāriputrābhidharma (possibly Dharmaguptaka) rejected it in favor of an immediate leap of the consciousness from one body to the next.

 In the Abhidharmakosha, Vasubandhu defends the theory of the intermediate existence.
 He argues that each intermediate being is made up of the five aggregates, that it arises in the place of death and carries the "configuration of the future being."
 Furthermore, according to Vasubandhu, this conscious intermediate being becomes aroused on seeing their future parents joined in intercourse and it becomes envious of one of the parents.
 Because of this desire and hatred, it becomes attached to the womb where it conditions the first moment of "birth existence" (pratisamdhi).

 In Tibetan Buddhism, the intermediate existence (Tibetan: bardo) concept developed elaborate descriptions of numerous visions experienced during the process of dying, including visions of peaceful and wrathful deities.
 These ideas led to various maps for navigating the intermediate existence which are discussed in texts like the Bardo Thodol.

 In contrast to this, the Theravāda scholar Buddhaghosa argued that rebirth occurs in one instant as part of a process called "rebirth-linking" (patisandhi).
 According to Buddhaghosa, at death, the sense faculties dissolve one by one until only consciousness is left.
 The very last moment of consciousness at death (cuti viññana) conditions the very first instant of consciousness of the next life, the patisandhi viññana, which occurs at the time of conception.
 The relationship is compared to that between a seal and wax.
 While they are not the same entity, the wax impression is conditioned by the seal.
 Therefore, in the classic Theravāda view, nothing actually transmigrates.

 In spite of the rejection of the intermediate state by such an influential figure, some modern Theravāda scholars (such as Balangoda Ananda Maitreya) have defended the idea of an intermediate state.
 It is also a very common belief among monks and laypersons in the Theravāda world (where it is commonly referred to as the gandhabba or antarabhāva).